 In 1999 he started to write nature diaries for Cornwall Today and these proved to be very popular, so much so that he expanded his writing to include monthly features for, amongst others, the Caravan Club Magazine, Smallholder, Cornwall Life, SAGA online and a regular wildlife travel feature for MMM.

-David has written eleven books about natural history and photography in Cornwall, all are lavishly illustrated with his own photographs, their titles are: Wild about Cornwall; Penwith Moods; Photographing Cornwall; A Cornish Year; Wildflowers of Cornwall and the Isles of Scilly; Birds of Cornwall and the Isles of Scilly; Exploring the Cornish Coast; St Ives and St Ives Bay; Inspirational Islands: The Isles of Scilly; Walking in Penwith and Walking on The Lizard.
+David has written twelve books about natural history and photography in Cornwall, all are lavishly illustrated with his own photographs, their titles are: Wild about Cornwall; Penwith Moods; Photographing Cornwall; A Cornish Year; Wildflowers of Cornwall and the Isles of Scilly; Birds of Cornwall and the Isles of Scilly; Exploring the Cornish Coast; St Ives and St Ives Bay; Inspirational Islands: The Isles of Scilly; Walking in Penwith; Walking around the Fal and the Roseland and Walking on The Lizard.
 He has also taken all the photos for another book written by his wife, Sarah: Iconic Cornwall.

 David's photographs can be seen in a wide range of publications.
 He